 APIs can therefore be huge timesavers for both software developers and users.
 Without the Facebook API for instance, users would have to create a separate username and password for every application instead of having the ability to “log in through Facebook” (which uses the Facebook API)

 APIs are what allow for modern Web experiences to work so well.
 Developers can pick and choose APIs and “mash” them up to create entirely new experiences.
 From Google, to Twitter, to Facebook, developers have the pick of literally thousands of APIs to work with.
 For example, when you use your iPhone to search for nearby bars on Yelp, the app plots their locations on an Apple Map instead of trying to create their own map from scratch.
 This all works through an API.
 The Yelp iOS app passes the locations it wants plotted to the Apple Maps API which then returns a Map with the bars pinned on it in the correct places.
 Yelp can then display this to the app’s users.
 Mobile devices like iOS and Android phones and tablets have many APIs like this built-in.
-For example, Apple recently announced a new API called “HealthKit” as part of iOS 8 that allows developers to access a user’s health data from a a central place .
+For example, Apple recently announced a new API called “HealthKit” as part of iOS 8 that allows developers to access a user’s health data from a central place.

-Another common application of APIs are the “sharing” icons your see on articles, blog posts, and videos across the web (as seen in Figure 2).
+Another common application of APIs is the “sharing” icons you see on articles, blog posts, and videos across the web (as seen in Figure 2).
 By clicking on the Facebook, Google+, Twitter, LinkedIn, or Reddit share links next to an article, an API is called that allows users to Tweet or post about an article without leaving the site they’re on.
 Another common API is for the commenting system that is below many articles and videos known as Disqus.
 It allows users to post and view comments without the website owner having to do anything extra.
 As you may have noticed, APIs are extremely pervasive and have allowed the pace of innovation to increase rapidly, where each new software developer can create functionality without having to reinvent the wheel.

 API Business Models